If you're aged 8-19, you can apply for money from the Youth Opportunity Fund which is supported by Rochdale Youth Service.

 If your application is not successful, we'll inform you in writing to explain the reasons why.

-Examples of applications we will not fund include:
+Examples of applications we will

 - Dangerous activities or projects where the relevant safeguards are not in place, including measures to minimise risk of COVID-19 transfer.